 PROMOTOR

-The client, i.e. the individual or legal entity who orders and finances the construction or renovation work.
-He or she is primarily responsible for the project and makes the final decisions.
-His responsibilities include obtaining the necessary permits, financing the project, and general supervision.
+The project owner, i.e., the individual or entity commissioning and financing the construction or renovation work.
+They are the primary responsible party for the project and make the final decisions.
+Their responsibilities include obtaining the necessary permits, financing the project, and providing overall supervision.

 PROYECTO DE REFORMA